Housing and Residential Life Policies

-RH 9: Furniture
+HP 9: Furniture

 Students are not permitted to have waterbeds or beds larger than twin-size in the residence halls.
 Bringing full sized beds (or any beds larger than twin size) is prohibited.

-RH 10: Guests/Host Responsibilities
+HP 10: Guests/Host Responsibilities

-A guest is any person who visits a room, suite, apartment, or any residence hall/university operated apartment facility where he/she does not live or have an assigned space.
+A guest is any person who visits a room, suite, apartment, or any residence hall/university operated apartment facility where they do not live or have an assigned space.
 A host is a resident of a room, suite, apartment, or building who has invited guests.
 Hosts are responsible for the actions of their guests and are expected to remain with their guests at all times.
 Guests may not be in a building or room unaccompanied.
 Hosts must have permission of all room occupants to have a guest over.
 If a guest is asked to leave by an occupant who is not the host, the guest must comply.

-RH 11: On-Campus Boarding Policy (Housing Policy)
+HP 11: Residential Boarding Policy

 Exemptions to this policy may be granted if the student:

-2. Is currently or previously married.
+2. Is married or has dependents.

-6. Has received permission from the Director of Housing & Residential Life or appropriate designee.
+4. Has received permission from the Director of Housing & Residential Life or appropriate designee.

-RH 12: Noise
+HP 12: Noise

 · Noise, including but not limited to voices, amplified music, televisions, musical instruments, computers, alarm clocks, and radios, must be maintained at a level that does not disturb other residents.